stashed/docs/docs/guides/auto-backup/managed-backup/index.md

           kubernetes.io/metadata.name: ns2
 ```

-Notice that the variables of the `spec.backend.gcs.prefix` field of `BackupBlueprint` is now replaced with `demo`, `statefulset` and `sts-demo` respectively.
+Notice that the variables of the `spec.backend.gcs.prefix` field of `BackupBlueprint` is now replaced with `ns2`, `statefulset` and `sts-demo` respectively.

 **Verify BackupConfiguratoin:**

-Verify that a `BackupConfiguration` has been created in the `ns2` namespace and it is in the `Ready` Phase for this StatefulSet using the following command,
+Verify that a `BackupConfiguration` has been created in the `ns2` namespace and it is in the `Ready` Phase using the following command,

 ```bash
 $ kubectl get backupconfiguration -n ns2